Ernest0-Production/DeclarativeLayoutKit/README.md

     .borderColor(.cyan)
 ```

-Currently, the code is generated for the following types:
+Currently, property chaining is supported in the following types:
 `UIView`, `UIControl`, `UILabel`, `UIImageView`, `UIScrollView`, `UITextView`, `UITableView`, `UICollectionView`, `UITextField`, `UIButton`, `UISlider`, `UISwitch`, `UIStackView`.
-> You can also easily generate functions for other types – [see how](#add-property-chaining-to-another-type:)
+> You can also easily generate functions for other types – [see how](#add-property-chaining-to-another-type)

 ### ☺️ Declarative anchor builder
 TODO